 And while there is nothing about poop that is rocket science, it could be said that some babies poop with rocket speed, and others can have major jet lag.
-In other words, all baby poop is not created equal—in frequency, color, ease, etc!
+In other words, all baby poop is not created equal—in frequency, color, ease, etc.!
 So today, I would like to offer you a brief intro into what you might be in for as you enter into the land of baby poop, where they are letting it all out.
 Puns intended.

 “Ewwwwww.
-What is that black stuff that looks like tar coming out of my baby’s bottom two hours post birth?
+What is that black stuff that looks like tar coming out of my baby’s bottom two hours post-birth?
 How can my baby produce something so gross and unlike any poop I’ve ever seen?”

 Breast Milk Poop vs. Formula Poop

-If you are expecting adult-like poop from your breastfed baby, you will be pleased to find out that baby poop is not solid, and not really that smelly.
+If you are expecting adult-like poop from your breastfed baby, you will be pleased to find out that baby poop is not solid and not really that smelly.
 In fact, it is rather runny and liquidy.
 Comparing it to mustard (especially when you haven’t shaken up the bottle) can be a great way to think of it.
 And its texture can even at times be seedy!
 Yes.
 I said seedy, which makes no sense since the only thing your baby is eating is milk with no seeds.
 But that texture is normal.

 Formula poop tends to be slightly thicker and darker in color than breastmilk poop.
 Many parents say it is similar to peanut butter in thickness.
-And it tends to have a stronger smell than breastmilk poop, but is nowhere near as strong as the poop that happens when your baby starts eating solids.
+And it tends to have a stronger smell than breastmilk poop but is nowhere near as strong as the poop that happens when your baby starts eating solids.
 Think of it as having a nice transitional smell—if that’s possible.

 - Light Brown to Yellow: Everything is good!

 - Bright Green without Mucous: A green diaper here or there is not a big deal, but if it is a constant thing in your baby, there is possibly a hindmilk (the rich fatty milk for hunger) versus foremilk (the lowfat milk for thirst) imbalance in baby.
 This means baby is getting too much of the foremilk that comes first and not enough of the fatty milk.
-And while this isn’t life threatening, contacting your local La Leche League for ways to get your milk more balanced may be good.
+And while this isn’t life-threatening, contacting your local La Leche League for ways to get your milk more balanced may be good.
 Because babies need hindmilk too, and too much foremilk can cause excessive spitting up!
 I would know because I often overproduce!

 - Green with Mucous: This poop is likely a sign of a temporary virus or allergy.
-Check with doctor if baby keeps them for several days.
+Check with your doctor if baby keeps them for several days.

 - Red: Call the doctor.
-While a little blood in stool can be a sign of an allergy or from irritation of the anus from constipation, it is better to check with a doctor.
+While a little blood in the stool can be a sign of an allergy or irritation of the anus from constipation, it is better to check with a doctor.
 Blood should not continuously be in stool and could be an indication of an intestinal infection.

 - Black: Call the doctor.
 Blackish stool that is truly dark red is a sign of something serious called milena, or digested blood.